 Seeing the power of what coding could do to spreadsheets opened up the possibility of what it could do elsewhere!
 And this is what spawned my curiosity in exploring other programming languages.

 It was also during this time that I started working full time, but after realising I could do a lot more with my life I enrolled in college and later in university studying Commerce.
 During my full-time years studying at university, I continued day trading and picked up some jobs working at a stockbroking firm.
 I can still remember the day the stock market crashed in April 2000 when I was working there.

 While at university, I did enrol in a semester learning how to program using Java, but I found this too much of a leap in my brain to fully wrap my head around at the time, so I dropped it after completing the first semester.

 After obtaining my Bachelor of Commerce degree from Murdoch University, I continued day trading and moved some of my VBA coding skills into another language that seemed easy to learn – Python.
 It was easy enough to comprehend with the syntax and easy to see the result of my code through the integrated development environment (IDLE).

 I registered and created a few websites using my newfound web programming knowledge, and started a few websites from scratch, with others using WordPress and making some customisations.

-That time certainly helped to cement my understanding of programming, regardless of language used.
-I felt more confident with structuring my coding, and wasn’t afraid of trying new languages.
+That time certainly helped to cement my understanding of programming, regardless of the language used.
+I felt more confident with structuring my coding and wasn’t afraid of trying new languages.